 After the procedure, patients will wait in the recovery area (or office) for a period of time—typically 20 to 30 minutes—and then will be asked to perform movements that would normally result in pain.

 Patients should avoid driving or any strenuous activity until further instructed by the physician.
 If the facet joint injection was performed to diagnose a condition, pain medication should be avoided four to six hours following the procedure.

 Complete Spine Care

-At IGEA Brain & Spine, our surgeons specialize in facet joint injections for patients living with facet joint-related conditions.
+At IGEA Brain, Spine & Orthopedics, our surgeons specialize in facet joint injections for patients living with facet joint-related conditions.
 Utilizing the latest tools and techniques, our specialists provide a superior quality of care for this and other spine, brain and neuroendovascular conditions.